lu7did/OrangeThunder/README.md

 ```

-The Makefile can be opened with "sudo leafpad Makefile"
+The Makefile can be opened with "sudo nano Makefile"

 ```
 -march=armv8-a